 Budget Accommodation in Cebu – $

-HappyNest Hostel – a great value for the money to stay in Cebu, relatively close to the Fort San Pedro and the Magellan’s Cross.
+HappyNest Hostel – a great value for the money stay, relatively close to the Fort San Pedro and the Magellan’s Cross.

-Mad Monkey Cebu City – an excellent affordable hostel to stay in Cebu City.
+Mad Monkey Cebu City – an excellent affordable hostel to stay in the city.